 Day 7 Xian - Guilin (AB, L, D)

-Visit Shanxi Provincial Museum before departing our flight to Guilin.
-The Shanxi Provincial Museum
+Visit Shaanxi Provincial Museum and the Muslim Square before departing our flight to Guilin.
+The Shaanxi Provincial Museum

 Day 8 Guilin (AB, L, D)

 Guilin's reputation as one of the world's most beautiful places has been established over hundreds of years and its idyllic scenery draws tourists from near and far by the hundreds of thousands every year.
 The popular Chinese saying, "Guilin shanshui jia tian Xia" means "Guilin's mountain and water scenery is the best under heaven".
 They truly believe that this place is second to none.
 Visit the beautiful Li River, which flows through Guilin from north to south, by boat on a Li River Cruise

 .
 The center of Guilin city lies on the western bank of the Li River.
 With its breathtaking scenery and taste of a life far removed from the concrete metropolis, it is clear why the scenery along the river has become one of China's top tourist destinations.
 Enjoy the beauty of nature from lush green vegetation to calm waters.
 Together, they offer a truly picturesque scenery.
 Visit Yangshuo free market

 , where you can find a variety of special local handicrafts, fruits, vegetables, food, spices and cultural items.
 Stroll along the market and enjoy a time of shopping for trinkets and souvenirs at your own expense.
 One noteworthy characteristic of the market is that most local sellers speak English, so make sure to bargain for your items!
 In the evening, attend a Folk Dance and Song Show